chafey/dicomweb-update-spec/README.md

   - Study Instance UID can be changed
   - Attempting to set other level attributes (Patient/Series/Instance) will generate an error

-- Replace all Series Attribute - PUT to /studies/[id]/series/[id]/normalizedmetadata
+- Replace all Series Level Attributes - PUT to /studies/[id]/series/[id]/normalizedmetadata
   - Body is a DICOM dataset of series level attributes
   - Series level attributes are those that belong to the series modules as defined by [PS 3.3 C.7.3](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html)
   - Will cause all instances to be updated that have the same SeriesUid and StudyUid
   - SeriesUID can be changed
   - Attempting to set other level attributes (Patient/Study/Instance) will generate an error

-- Replace all SOP Instance Attribute - PUT to /studies/[id]/series/[id]/instances/[id]/nornalizedmetadata
+- Replace all SOP Instance Level Attributes - PUT to /studies/[id]/series/[id]/instances/[id]/nornalizedmetadata
   - Body is a DICOM dataset of instance level attributes
   - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
   - Will cause the instances to be updated that has the same StudyInstanceUID, SeriesInstanceUid and SOPInstanceUID